-Different types of perms: loose curls & spiral
+Different types of perms

 Nothing boosts your confidence like a good old hairstyle.
 And if it’s permanent, there’s no maintenance hassle too.
 A perm is a way to go if you’re bored of your hair and looking for something long-term, even when you get out of the shower.